flautrup/SecSSE/README.md

 Next step now is to use it.
 Easiest way to test is to create an app and use the script supplied in example_script.txt to test out the functionality.

+## Updates
+   * Added support for getting multiple rows from the script.
+This improves performance considerable for larger data sets.